GoogleCloudPlatform/terraform-google-waap/examples/web_app_protection_example/README.md

 This usage example shows how to successfully deploy a terraform-based infrastructure contemplating the use of Cloud CDN and Cloud Armor tools.
 These tools are deployed with predefined rules to protect an environment of Web applications hosted in Managed Instance Groups using the Global Load Balancer.

-Additionally, we include an example of an infrastructure pipeline using Jenkins to facilitate the adoption of the model in environments that already use Jenkins as a CI/CD tool for infrastructure solutions.
+Additionally, we included infrastructure pipeline examples to facilitate the adoption of the model in environments that already used Jenkins, Gitlab CI and Cloud Build as a CI/CD tool for infrastructure solutions.

 ## This example deploys:

 -   VPC Network, Subnets, Cloud Router
 -   Firewall Rules
 -   GCE Managed Instance Group running Sample application
--   Global Load Balancer with Managed Instance Groups in 2 regions
+-   Global Load Balancer
 -   Cloud CDN with some security best practices
 -   Cloud Armor with top 10 OWASP Rules and reCAPTCHA integration
+-   Traffic Management

 ## Requirements